Diever Galindez on his coffee farm, Finca Las Juntas, in Colombia

 Diever Galindez

-Diever Galindez and his wife Estela Guzman run Finca Las Juntas, located at an average of 1,800 masl in the gorgeous mountains of San Agustín, Huila, Colombia.
-They grow exceptional Pink Bourbon coffee and other varieties on 3 hectares of land.
+Diever Galindez and his wife Estela Guzman run Finca Las Juntas in the mountains of San Agustín, Huila, Colombia.
+The farm sits at around 1,800 meters above sea level.
+On three hectares of land, they grow mainly Pink Bourbon along with other varieties.

 The Monkaaba group of coffee producers in San Agustín,Huila